This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Set up procedures for monitoring HIPAA issues as you go.
-You will need to track PHI access, detect security issues, regularly reevaluate the effectiveness of security measures, and assess potential risks to compromising ePHI.
+You will need to track PHI access, detect security issues, regularly reassess the effectiveness of security measures, and estimate the potential risks to compromising ePHI.

 For each release of your app, provide specifications, plans to test its security, and their results.

-For continuous management of potential security risks, it may be beneficial to employ network monitoring software.
-As a minimum, such tools can track logins into the system and, at maximum, provide automated compliance reporting.
+It may be beneficial to employ network monitoring software.
+As a minimum, such tools can track logins into the system and, at maximum, automatically provide compliance reports.

 The following chapter will describe some app features supporting compliance with HIPAA and technology that software developers can leverage to implement such features.